Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.DisableAffinity.md

 ## RECOMMENDATION

-Consider using stateful application design and disabling session affinity to evenly distribute requests across each replica.
+Consider using stateless application design and disabling session affinity to evenly distribute requests across each replica.

 ## EXAMPLES